ordinaryexperts/terraform-aws-static-website-with-cicd/README.md

 1. The bucket region value is "us-east-1" for US East (N. Virginia), for example.
 1. The region under provider is for the CloudFormation stack.
 1. The cert_arn value is the ARN from AWS Certificate Manager.
-1. The values for code_commit_repo_branch and code_commit_repo_name are for the code you want to use for your static website.
+1. The values for repo_branch and repo_name are for the code you want to use for your static website.
 1. The domain should coincide with the domain of the certificate that cert_arn is refering to.
 1. The list of IPs to whitelist are to be specified in whitelisted_ips.